Agoric/documentation/main/wallet-api.md

 The Dapps component shows all Dapps that can communicate with the Wallet.
-An expanded entry shows an alleged URL for that Dapp's UI, its Petname, and a toggle to enable/disable the Dapp from communicating with the Wallet.
-Note that unlike the other entries with an on/off slider, a Dapp is enabled when the button is slid to the right and turns red, and disabled when slid to the left and turns white. **tyg todo: Should probably be consistent about this throughout the Wallet**
+An expanded entry shows an alleged URL for that Dapp's UI, its Petname, and a toggle to enable/disable the Dapp

+from communicating with the Wallet.
+Note that like the other entries with an on/off slider, a Dapp is enabled when the button is slid to the right and turns red, and disabled when slid to the left and turns white.

 ### Issuers